-As a Divemaster/Instructor Candidate, I feel a sense of accomplishment when students and veteran divers alike see the beauty of the ocean and soak in the awe of the sight.
+As a Dive Instructor, I feel a sense of accomplishment when students and veteran divers alike see the beauty of the ocean and soak in the awe of the sight.
 Leading or assisting with dives also gives me a chance to slow down and enjoy all the little organisms I take for granted with divers that haven't seen them before.
 Watching divers grow into the sport to me means that there is one more voice for our delicate oceans.

 I hope more divers get into the sport to open their eyes and appreciate the everchanging underwater world.
 With Ocean Safari I know they will do just that.